RawFish69/hydroflusher/README.md

 - Clone the repository to get the simulation code and datasets.
 - Follow the instructions in the simulation scripts to adjust parameters and run simulations.
 - View the `plots` folder for pre-calculated outcomes or generate new data as needed.
+- Alternatively, run the workflow in `Actions` on a web browser, the output result can be found in folders.

 ## License
 This project is licensed under the [MIT License](LICENSE).